cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 For example for RPC in the tests it should spin up a live server and send it a combination of valid and invalid requests in almost any order and the server should never crash.
 For ethereum is should generate transactions and see if with any combination the object breaks.

-Notes
-^^^^^
-* the main thread listens for "os/signal" and if it receives a kill signal it notifies all other running goroutines and stops the program gracefully